5 Questions To Ask Before Publishing A Landing Page

 Many companies believe that including more features on their landing pages means a higher chance of converting visitors.
 Stick an extra button here, make another offer over there and your visitors will surely find something valuable to your landing page, right?
 Wrong!
 Too much information and too many buttons only distract visitors from performing an action.

-Remember, the goal of a landing page is to help prospects take the next step toward becoming a paying customer.
+Remember, the goal of a landing page is to provide a great experience and help prospects take the next step toward becoming a paying customer.
 You need to create a pathway that leads visitors to the next stage of your sales funnel, free from distractions.

 Your landing page’s functionality must be mobile friendly.
 With almost 50% of search volumes coming from smartphones, you can’t afford to have a landing page look wrong, words breaking across lines or tiny contact fields that have to be pinched.
 If you fail to cater your page to mobile visitors, then you’re already putting yourself at a severe disadvantage for generating the conversions you want.
 Save yourself from losing valuable customers, and optimize your page with a mobile responsive design.